Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Aeonium arboreum ‘Zwartkop’

-This succulent shows off the most fierce purple hue; it almost appears dark purple-black.
+This purple flower succulent shows off the most fierce purple hue; it almost appears dark purple-black.
 The rosette spread up to 7-8 inches in diameter.

 27. Propeller Plant